soheegoo/markus-autotesting/README.md

   postgresql:
     port: # port the postgres server is running on
     host: # host the postgres server is running on

-queues:
-  - name: # the name of a queue used to enqueue test jobs (see details below)
-    schema: # a json schema used to validate the json representation of the arguments passed to the test_enqueuer script
-            # by MarkUs (see details below)
 ```

 ### Environment variables